-There is also the potential to include provisions relating to bike access, bike parking and end of trip facilities within relevant new Structure Plans.
-This includes the Joondalup Activity Centre Structure Plans for centres such as Whitfords and Warwick.
+There is also the potential to include provisions relating to bike access, bike parking and end of trip facilities within relevant new Activity Centre Plans.
+This includes the Joondalup Activity Centre Plan as well as future Activity Centre Plans for centres such as Whitfords and Warwick.

-• Encourage consideration of bike access, bike parking and end of trip facilities in new and redeveloped buildings within the City.
+Encourage consideration of bike access, bike parking and end of trip facilities in new and redeveloped buildings within the City.